 Diabetic gastroparesis can occur in both type 1 and type 2 diabetes and results in significant morbidity, often in young to middle-aged women.
 Beginning in 2001, Dr. Farrugia's lab set out to determine the cellular and molecular basis of diabetic gastroparesis, first in an animal model and then in people.
 This research allows scientists to design targeted therapies that improve patients' treatments and outcomes.

 This work is supported by two large grants from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-The program project grant, titled Pathobiology of the Enteric System, funds the lab's work on the role of HO-1 in diabetic gastroparesis.
+The program project grant, titled Pathobiology of the Enteric System, funds the lab's work on the role of macrophages in the development of diabetic gastroparesis.

 The Cellular and Molecular Physiology of Gastrointestinal Disorders Lab is also part of the NIDDK's Gastroparesis Clinical Research Consortium, the largest-ever effort to understand the mechanisms underlying diabetic and idiopathic gastroparesis in the U.S. The consortium is based on collaborations with multiple academic medical centers across the country.